-- 1. Use the phosphorus risk assessment tool identified by your state's 590 Standard to assess the risk of phosphorus loss from a field, and how it may exclude some fields from receiving manure and/or required setbacks. - 2.
+- 1. Use the phosphorus risk assessment tool identified by your state's 590 Standard to assess the risk of loss of phosphorus from a field, and how it may exclude some fields from receiving manure and/or require setbacks and sensitive areas. - 2.
 Evaluate the adequacy of the cropland available for spreading manure by comparing the total annual manure production to the land base. - 3.
-Use the NRCS leaching index to determine risk of nitrogen loss to groundwater.
+Be able to determine if there are areas of the land base that are not available for manure application based on P levels in the soil.